miloscomplex/061520-algorithm-challenges/05-clock-angle/README.md

 Assume the big hand remains steady and only changes at the top of the hour (in other words, at 12:30 the big hand is still at 0 degrees on the clock face).

+The angle ought to be the smaller angle between the two hands.

 ## Bonus

 As a bonus, assume the big hand continues to move forward each minute so at 12:30 it'll be between the 12 and the 1: